ARION

 I am so glad to be heading to the surface, he thought to himself.
 He knew that hard physical work awaited them once they got established in the camp, but he was actually looking forward to that.
 Like Dr. Kazama, he missed sunshine and a fresh breeze blowing across a lake.

 Elsewhere in the cabin, a red fox vixen and a gray she-wolf had their heads together in quiet discussion and Fernando smiled at the irony.
 Ginger was a gray wolf, yet it was Victoria who had the ginger-colored fur.
-What the two of them did not know is that as a Fur, the skunk possessed hearing that was more sensitive than a human’s and he could hear everything they whispered to one another.
+What the two of them did not know is that as a Fur, the skunk could hear everything they whispered to one another.

 “Are you and Barry still together?”